jaredrossberg/byu-babel/Readme.md

 # BYU-Babel

-This program was created by Brigham Young University to assist with chemistry teaching app [iORA](https://github.com/DanielEss-lab/iORA).
+This program was created by the [Ess Research Lab](https://esslab.byu.edu/) at Brigham Young University to assist with chemistry teaching app [iORA](https://github.com/DanielEss-lab/iORA).

 While building iORA, it was found that [OpenBabel](http://openbabel.org/wiki/Main_Page) did not support partial bonds.
 BYU-Babel aims to replicate the functionality needed from OpenBabel while also supporting partial bonds.